NorthStarUAS/FMU-Arduino/README.md

 # NorthStar FMU (for Teensy/Arduino)

 This is an Arduino (Teensyduino) sketch for building the heart of a UAV autopilot.
-Rc-fmu turns an inexpensive teensy board into a sensor collector, attitude determination system, communications hub, and servo controller.
-It is not yet a full fledged autopilot itself, but designed to pair with a host linux board (such as a beaglebone or raspberry pi) for all the higher level autopilot functions.
+The fmu-arduino sketch is intended to create a full fledged autopilot from an inexpensive teensy board and a collection of inexpensive sensors from the DIY autopilot world.
+It can also pair with a host linux computer (like a beaglebone or raspberry pi) for additional high level functionality.
 It supports the mpu9250 imu, ublox8 gps, bme280/bmp280 pressure sensors, sbus receiver, and attopilot volt/amp sensor.
 It also supports an external airdata systems via the i2c bus.

+Please note: this project is not intended to support every sensor, every processor board, every vehicle type, and every use case.
+Please see ardupilot and px4 for that approach.
+I know this code is not "simple" anymore, but the intention is for it to be far simpler than these much larger "big tent" projects.

 ![prototype](images/IMG_20191118_064616925.jpg "Prototype board")